San Diego Yard Drainage & Stormwater (2026): French Drains, Permeable Pavers, Legal Tie-ins & Permits

 In many cases, yes.
 Permeable assemblies treat water at the surface and reduce runoff.
 On tight soils, we add an underdrain to a lawful outlet.

-French drain vs. area drains—what’s better?
+French drain vs. area drains: what’s better?

 They solve different problems.
 French drains address subsurface water; area drains capture surface water.
 We often use both.
+The diagnostic table above shows which symptoms call for which solution.

 What slope do I need away from the house?